srobinson/unicode-wiki/README.md

 ## Background and motivation

-unicode.wiki is a fully indexed, browsable and searchable dictionary of unicode characters spanning the basic and supplementary planes.
-The project attempts to render all codepoints using sourced fonts, however in some cases you will see either a blank rendering or the `missing glyph` character `𞸁`.
+unicode.wiki is a fully indexed, browsable and searchable dictionary of unicode characters spanning the basic and supplementary unicode planes.
+The project attempts to render all codepoints using sourced fonts, however in some cases you will see either a blank rendering or the missing glyph character `𞸁`.
 Integration with wikipedia.org is implemeted though the https://en.wikipedia.org/api/rest_v1 page api and https://en.wikipedia.org/w/api.php search api.
 Not all codepoints have a wiki page.

-The idea behind the project has been lurking inside me for some years now, and was born out of an interest in unicode, languages and the origin or languages.
+The idea behind the project has been lurking inside me for some years now, and was born out of an interest in unicode, World travel and the origin or languages.

-I also wanted to experiment with the idea of organising repos into a monorepo and decided to use this as a means of testing out Lerna and yarn workspaces.
-The excercise has taught me a lot! and I hope to share the love in an upcoming blog.
-In addition, time allowing and given enough interest, I'd like to create a tutorial covering the design/development and deployment to kubernetes.
-Please star/watch if you are interested.
+I also wanted to experiment with the idea of organizing repos in a monorepo and decided to use this as a means of testing out Lerna and yarn workspaces.
+The excercise has taught me a lot! and I will share the love in an upcoming blog.

+In addition, time allowing and given enough interest, I will create a tutorial covering the design/development and deployment to kubernetes... star/watch if you are interested.

 References: